Codewithtej/leetcode_python/README.md

 ## Come'on, Let's Code!!
 Here we do leetcode sessions and update everyday.

-Start date- Nov 05 2023 - Jan 27 2024
+Start date- Nov 20 2023 - Jan 27 2024

-Week 1 and 2 - Arrays, hashmaps and strings ~Nov 5
+Week 1 and 2 - Arrays, hashmaps and strings ~Nov 20

-Week 2 - Stacks ~ Nov 12
+Week 2 - Stacks ~ Nov 26

-Week 3 - Ques ~ Nov 19
+Week 3 - Ques ~ Dec 03 -Dec 05

+Exam Break - Exams Dec 06- Dec 12

+Week 3(Cont.) - Ques ~ Dec 13 -Dec 17

-Week 4 - Two pointers and Sliding Window ~ Nov 26
+Week 4 - Two pointers and Sliding Window ~ Dec 18

-Exam Break - Exams Dec 3

-Week 5 - Binary Search ~ Dec 17
+Week 5 - Binary Search ~ Dec 25

-Week 6 - Linked lists ~ Dec 24
+Week 6 and 7 - Linked lists ~ Jan 01

-Week 7 - Trees ~ Dec 31
+Week 7 - Trees ~ Jan 08

-Week 8 - Graphs ~ Jan 7
+Week 8 - Graphs ~ Jan 15

 Week 9 - Everyones Favourite - DP!!
-Dynamic Programming :) .., We will just do the intro of it for now ~ Jan 14
+Dynamic Programming :) .., We will just do the intro of it for now ~ Jan 22

 After this we will dive more into DP, Heaps and Greedy!